tthorntone/AdNauseam-Wiki/Advanced-user-features.md

 #### Dynamic filtering

 Dynamic filtering will become available to advanced users.
 Novice users could easily mess up µBlock's filtering through dynamic filtering, thus it is not available by default.

+**Important note:** Dynamic filtering is completely turned off when you un-check the setting _"I am an advanced user"_.
+Your dynamic filtering rules are kept intact though, in case you re-enable advanced user mode again.